 Ricker Polsdorfer, MD

-is a technique used to surgically treat atrial fibrillation that involves making several small incisions within the wall of the atria.
-This results in formation of scar tissue that ensures propagation of the electrical impulses in the proper direction.
+is a technique used to surgically treat atrial fibrillation (AF) that involves making several small incisions within the wall of the atria.
+This results in the formation of scar tissue that blocks the electrical impulses that cause the arrhythmia.

 In certain cases of a ventricular tachycardia, specific abnormalities within the heart muscle might be responsible for generating the arrhythmia.
 The removal of the scar tissue underneath the lining of the heart may prevent the arrhythmia from occurring.

 If the sinoatrial node malfunctions or stops working, an artificial

 can be implanted to generate regular impulses.
 Pacemakers are implanted during a minor procedure.
 A wire is attached to your heart either through a blood vessel or directly into the chest.
 The wire is also attached to the device.
 An incision is made, and the device is placed under your skin, usually near the collarbone.

 These devices have power sources that last a long time.
 Nevertheless, they should be checked occasionally to make sure they are still working.
 Your cardiologist will give you instructions on the care and maintenance of your pacemaker or defibrillator.